email: tony@lathes.co.uk

 A wide range of accessories was always listed for the

-By the late 1970s the Coronet Company had been absorbed into the Sheffield-based Record Tool Group and finally lost its identity when a new range of well-designed, robust and inexpensive but confusingly-numbered (and confusingly-specified) twin-bar bed wood-turning lathes was introduced.
-Under Record ownership the Coronet multi-purpose machines were eventually dropped but, even so, with a few more minor changes including a distinctive chrome-plated bed bar and adjustable quick-release handles on tailstock and tool-rest, the Major was to continued in production until 1988..
+By the late 1970s, the Coronet Company had been absorbed into the Sheffield-based Record Tool Group and finally lost its identity when a new range of well-designed, robust and inexpensive but confusingly numbered (and also confusingly-specified) twin-bar bed wood-turning lathes was introduced.
+Under Record ownership the Coronet multi-purpose machines were eventually dropped but, even so, with a few more minor changes including a distinctive chrome-plated bed bar and adjustable quick-release handles on tailstock and tool-rest, the Major was to continue in production until 1988..

 Major Standard - this, the best-selling Coronet lathe, had a 4.5-inch centre height and 32 inches between-centres.
-Later listed as the Major CM500, it is shown above fitted with some of its many accessories: long-hole boring attachment, circular-saw with tilting table and rack-and-pinion rise and fall (version CM502a), 4.5-inch wide planing and rebating machine (CM507) and a mortising attachment.
+Later listed as the Major CM500, it's shown above fitted with some of its many accessories: a long-hole boring attachment, circular-saw with tilting table and rack-and-pinion rise and fall (version CM502a), 4.5-inch wide planing and rebating machine (CM507) and a mortising attachment.
 Besides the items illustrated below, several others were available including a flexible drive unit, a thicknessing attachment, band sander, face-sander, a double-length turning rest and an all-belt countershaft to reduce speeds for large-diameter bowl turning.
-Because the bed was a solid steel bar (with a single slot down the back to locate the tailstock and tool rests) it was a simple matter (assuming some sort of central support can be rigged up) to extend the lathe's between-centres capacity to almost figure desires.
+Because the bed was a solid steel bar (with a single slot down the back to locate the tailstock and tool rests) it was a simple matter (assuming some sort of central support could be rigged up) to extend the lathe's between-centres capacity to almost any desired.

 The cheapest model in the original Major Universal Woodworker range was the Major Majorette with its bed cut down to 27-inches long and no between-centres turning capacity.